-The monitoring plan will be finalized before project implementation begins and will detail the timing of the initial and final assessments to collect baseline output and outcome indicators, the methodology for monitoring each activity (timetable for data collection and tools to be used), the recipient organization and/or implementing partner responsible for monitoring each activity, and what resources will be required.
+Within the first three months of project approval and before project implementation begins, the monitoring plan will be finalized and will detail the timing of the initial and final assessments to collect baseline and end-line output and outcome indicators, the methodology for monitoring each activity (timetable for data collection and tools to be used), the recipient organization and/or implementing partner responsible for monitoring each activity, and what resources will be required.
 The monitoring strategy will ensure that findings and lessons learnt are captured throughout the life cycle of the project.
+Each of the four offices are responsible for monitoring the activities under their responsibility.
+The findings are shared during technical committee meetings to foster lesson learning and sharing of experiences.

 WFP will utilize its existing Beneficiary Feedback Mechanism to ensure accountability to affected populations is in place and all information received by project participants is logged, reviewed and responded to in a timely and secure manner.
 A free of charge hotline is operational 5 days a week where beneficiaries and other community members can speak to a WFP staff and convey their message.
 WFP policy is to resolve issues within 2 weeks.
+This provides important complimentary information to routine monitoring to assure quality programming, accountability and protection of beneficiaries.

-In line with the reporting requirements outlined in Annex B.1, periodic reports will be compiled and disseminated to the Administrative Agent and the PBSO.
+In line with the reporting requirements outlined in Annex B.1, periodic reports will be compiled and disseminated to the Multi-Partner Trust Fund Office (PBF Administrative Agent) and to PBSO, via the RCOs, as per PBF Guidelines.
 Approximately 7 percent of the budget will be allocated to M&E and an independent evaluation will take place in the penultimate month of the project.
-An independent consultant/firm will be hired to carry out the baseline data collection as per the framework, as well as the final evaluation.
-Regular activity monitoring will be done by each agency to ensure that the project is on track and is achieving the planned outcome.
+An independent consultant/firm will be hired to carry out the baseline data collection, and end-line data collection in each of the two countries, as per the framework, as well as the final evaluation for the project as a whole.
+Regular activity monitoring will be done by each agency to ensure that the project is on track and is achieving the planned outcomes and, when relevant, Technical Committee members will join the monitoring missions.
+The RCOs and PBSO will be included in the Evaluation Refence Group and given an opportunity to comment on all evaluation deliverables prior to their finalization.